dfvneto/docker_ros/README.md

 ```sh
 docker ps
 ```
-Look for the container ID of our recently created image `ros_kinetic:$USER`.
+Look for the container ID of our recently created image `ros_melodic:$USER`.

 4. Using the container ID run:
 ```sh